-DIRECTOR OF ARTIST MANAGEMENT
+SENIOR DIRECTOR OF ARTIST MANAGEMENT

 Erol Gurol started working for YCA in 2011 in the artist management department before moving to his current role in auditions and YCA presentations in 2015.
 Originally from southern California, Erol moved to New York City in 2005 to pursue Masters degrees in Music Composition and Theory from Mannes College, The New School for Music.
 He grew up studying classical piano, considers himself an expert when it comes to freshwater aquariums, and enjoys riding his bike.

 DIRECTOR OF BOOKING & OPERATIONS

 Michael “Mic” Herring serves YCA as Director of Booking & Operations.
 In addition to co-managing YCA’s incredible roster of artists, he is also responsible for the oversight of YCA’s booking function, artist servicing function, and the development and oversight of YCA’s flagship artist training program (The 21st Century Artist Incubator).